 Mark is an active member of the Association of the Bar of the City of New York and has served on its Judiciary Committee, the Committee on Criminal Courts, Law and Procedure, the Committee on Superior Courts and the Committee on Professional Discipline.
 He serves as a mediator for the Complaint Mediation Panel of the Association of the Bar of the City of New York where he mediates attorney client disputes and as a hearing officer for the New York State Commission on Judicial Conduct where he presides over misconduct cases brought against judges.

-Mark also Co-Leads Labaton’s Securities Arbitration pro bono project in conjunction with Brooklyn Law School where he serves as an adjunct professor.
-Mark, together with Labaton associates and Brooklyn Law School students, represents aggrieved and defrauded individual investors who cannot otherwise afford to pay for legal counsel in financial industry arbitration matters against investment advisors and stockbrokers.
+Mark also co-leads Labaton Sucharow’s Securities Arbitration pro bono project in conjunction with Brooklyn Law School where he serves as an adjunct professor.
+Mark, together with Labaton Sucharow associates and Brooklyn Law School students, represents aggrieved and defrauded individual investors who cannot otherwise afford to pay for legal counsel in financial industry arbitration matters against investment advisors and stockbrokers.

 Recently, Mark was named to the recommended list in the field of Securities Litigation by The Legal 500 and recognized by Benchmark Plaintiff as a Local Securities Litigation Star.
 He has also received a rating of AV Preeminent from publishers of the Martindale-Hubbell directory.